Becoming an Amazon Bestselling Author with a First Fiction Book: An Interview with ML Banner

 So I started rumbling, and thinking: “well if I had to write that book, here’s probably how I would approach it, with this plot, these characters, etc.” And I actually started writing the book, without my wife even knowing about it!

-And with that first book, you’ve actually hit the Amazon bestsellers list in your category, so you’re the perfect example of the “indie publishing dream”.
+And with that first book, you’ve actually become a bestselling author on Amazon in your category, so you’re the perfect example of the “indie publishing dream”.
 But you’ve also done a lot of pre-launch work for that, and a lot of things that I don’t see many authors out there doing.
 Do you think that’s because you have a tech/startup background?